 Parents are raving about their stage one and stage two varieties of baby food, and there is plenty to love.

 Pure Spoon hand-makes every single batch of food using fresh produce – never frozen – using a cold-press process.
-A cold-press process maintains the delicious flavor and texture of the food along with keeping all the nutrients.
+In addition, a cold-press process maintains the delicious flavor and texture of the food along with keeping all the nutrients.

 We also love that Pure Spoon doesn’t include any added chemicals.
 All of their foods are 100% organic, approved by the USDA and Nature’s International Certification Services.